sopankhosla/twitter-widget-pro/readme.txt

 3. This is what the widget looks like in the default theme with no added styles.
 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

+== Upgrade Notice ==

+= 2.2.4 =
+Uses new API urls, new "hide replies" support in the API, can show retweets, supports multiple profile image sizes

+= 2.2.3 =
+Fixes links on 32 bit servers.
+If you are suffering from this I would recommend changing hosts (or talking to yours).

+= 2.2.2 =
+Fixes issue introduced in 2.2.1 with an incorrect function name (sorry about that)

+= 2.2.1 =
+Better SEO by adding the ability to remove the "from" links - Thanks <a href="http://yoast.com/">Joost de Valk</a>

 == Changelog ==

+= 2.2.4 =
+* Use the new API URLs
+* Use the new "hide replies" option in the Twitter API
+* Add support to show retweets
+* Add support for multiple profile image sizes

+= 2.2.3 =
+* The Twitter-pocolypse hit a while back but since so many servers are 64 bit it wasn't an issue.
+This fixes links for users on 32 bit servers.
+* Fix some notices thrown by translated strings

+= 2.2.2 =
+* Fix issue introduced in 2.2.1 with an incorrect function name '_hashtagLink' (sorry about that)

+= 2.2.1 =
+* Add missing space between "from" and "in reply to"
+* Add the ability to remove the "from" links from displaying - Thanks to <a href="http://yoast.com/">Joost de Valk</a> for the request and the patch!

 = 2.2.0 =
 * Now uses the Xavisys WordPress Plugin Framework - http://xavisys.com/xavisys-wordpress-plugin-framework/